HoareLea/SAM_gbXML/README.md

 ## Contributing
-If you would like to contribute to SAM_SolarCalculator, please fork the repository and submit a pull request.
+If you would like to contribute to SAM_gbXML, please fork the repository and submit a pull request.
 Before submitting a pull request, please make sure that your code adheres to the coding standards and conventions used in the project.

 ## Licence ##